c-phelps/Portfolio/README.md

 ## Special Thanks:
 Daler Singh and Sachin J. for having taught me how to apply what we are learning with CSS and HTML into an active webpage.

+### TODO:
+More responsive design for mobile
+Get links working
+Add more projects to the portfolio